uetchy/create-create-app/README.md

 ## Why?

-- ⚖️ **Built-in License chooser** No need to care about license things.
+- ⚖️ **Built-in License chooser** No need to worry about license thingy.
-- 🎩 **Template engine** Just put files with template strings and we will do the rest.
+- 🎩 **Template engine** You can use template strings in text files, file names, and folder names.
-- 💄 **Highly customizable** Can change caveat text, and add extra cli options.
+- 💄 **Highly customizable** Can change caveat text, add extra command-line options.

 ## Table of contents